MacawNL/MvvmQuickCross/Readme.md

 ```
 Generates a new view.

 The specified `ViewName` will be suffixed with "View", and the specified `ViewModelName` will be suffixed with "ViewModel".
 If no ViewModelName is specified, it will be the same as the ViewName.
-If the view model does not exist, it will be generated with the `New-ViewModel` command.
+If the viewmodel does not exist, it will be generated with the `New-ViewModel` command.

 On Windows Phone or Windows Store, the `ViewType` can be `Page` (default) or `UserControl`.
 On Android, it can be `MainLauncher`, `Activity` (default) or `Fragment`.
 The specified view type determines which view templates are used.
 You can find these templates in the MvvmQuickCross\Templates folder of your application project.
 You can simply modify these templates or add your own (which is better) by adding similar named files there.